todorgrudev/python-simple-program/README.md

-# python simple program (with some help from a friend)
+# python simple program, the input is a txt file with columns: time / entrance / action / name